gitflow-incremental-builder/gitflow-incremental-builder/README.md

 ### Disable in IDE

-As IDEs like IntelliJ IDEA or Eclipse usually apply their own custom strategy to building changed modules, this extension should be disabled in such environments to avoid inconsistencies or errors (e.g. see issue #49).
+As IDEs like IntelliJ IDEA or Eclipse usually apply their own custom strategy to building changed modules, this extension should be disabled in such environments to avoid inconsistencies or errors (e.g. see [issue 49](../../issues/49)).

 See [gib.enabled](#gibenabled) in the configuration section.

+:warning: IntelliJ IDEA is not yet compatible with GIB 3.8+, even if disabled! :warning:

+GIB 3.7 has to be used until an IntelliJ IDEA version is released that contains the fix for [IDEA-200272](https://youtrack.jetbrains.com/issue/IDEA-200272).
+See [issue 91](../../issues/91) for more details.

 ## Example